M-o-a-T/moat-kv/docs/source/command_line.rst

    This value is also affected by ``--eval``.

-.. program:: distkv client data monitor
+.. program:: moat.kv client data monitor

 Monitor changes to the state of an entry, or rather its subtree.